 A custom-printed tensile mesh facade on the Rice University parking garage in Houston, Texas transforms the structure into something iconic.
 To achieve the architect’s vision of appearing to be an extension of the local oak grove, the coated PES tensile mesh screening was custom printed at four-times scale using a special UV ink and printing process that protects against fading.
 Trapezoidal panels are installed on an aluminum tension and steel tube structure that allows them to be flat against the seven-story building until they reach the treeline.
-At that point, the panels will begin to rotate on their structure away from the building, becoming a kinetic sculpture.
+At that point, the panels will begin to rotate on their structure away from the building, becoming a sculpture.
 The coated PES panels provide natural ventilation, which means the parking garage does not need any mechanical ventilation.
 The tensile screening also reduces solar heat gain and light pollution.

 Structurflex handled all design, engineering, fabrication, and installation of the embeds, steel framework, aluminum framing and tensile mesh.

 We are pleased to have collaborated with KieranTimberlake and the outfit of a parking structure on the Rice University Campus.
 In their blog post, they describe the concepts they employed to create an iconic sculptural element.
 For more details see the KieranTimberlake blog post.The Increasing Importance of Durability

 While tensile fabric has several distinct advantages over more traditional materials like glass, one of the most important may be its ability to withstand severe weather events.
 Our tensile structures and tensile facades in Miami, Jacksonville, Houston, Fort Worth, Waco, and Atlanta did not sustain any damage or require any repair despite enduring events ranging […]